changetocoding/CSharp-Daniels/Lesson02&03-Fundamentals.md

 # Homework 2: Custom Dictionary
 ### The Task:
 Create your own dictionary from scratch, including a simple hashing algorithm.

+The dictionary should map a string key to a string value.

-You can use one of these 2 algorithms to hash your key
+You can use one of these 2 algorithms to hash your key:
 - The length of the key
 - The first character in the key converted to an int